 Latest updates on Anfield Road expansion

-Liverpool first unveiled the Anfield Road expansion in December 2023 when they partially re-opened the upper tier for a match against Manchester United.
-The attendance on the day was 57,158, a new Anfield Premier League record at the time.
+Liverpool initially presented the Anfield Road expansion in December 2023 by partially reopening the upper tier during a match against Manchester United.
+That day, 57,158 people attended, setting a new Premier League record for Anfield at that time.

-Modifications are needed to the cladding on the underside of the roof as the club looks to replace sections of the perspex roof due to health and safety concerns.
-The club are also installing glass fronts to the new hospitality sections in the stand.
+Adjustments are required for the cladding on the underside of the roof, as the club aims to replace certain sections of the perspex roof to address health and safety concerns.
+Additionally, glass fronts are being added to the new hospitality areas in the stand.

-On hospitality, work is still ongoing on the interior to ensure the new boxes and suites are of the highest standard while an undercover fan zone is also being built.
+Regarding hospitality, renovations continue on the interior to ensure that the new boxes and suites meet the highest standards, while an undercover fan zone is also under construction.

 Anfield Road expansion in the final stages

-With many of the major improvements completed in February 2024, Liverpool have been finalising the last few touches to the Anfield Road Stand for quite some time now.
-Given it is now open again to supporters on matchday, progress has understandably been slowed as a result, but it is now closer than ever to being completed.
+After completing many significant enhancements in February 2024, Liverpool have been putting the final touches on the Anfield Road Stand for some time.
+With the stand now open to fans on matchdays, progress has understandably slowed, but completion is now within reach.

-Construction workers have now moved on to tasks such as finishing window sills, adding the final details to seats in the stands and a host of other incredibly minor jobs – all of which suggest that we are extremely close to an official announcement of the Anfield Road expansion being complete.
+Construction workers are currently focused on tasks like finishing window sills, adding final touches to seat details in the stands, and completing numerous minor jobs.
+These activities indicate we are very close to an official announcement regarding the completion of the Anfield Road expansion.

-It has been a long time coming after construction first began in 2021.
-Given Arne Slot's impressive start to life as Liverpool manager, the future looks incredibly bright at the club and this expansion just adds another layer of security to that future.
+This development has been coming for a long time since construction began in 2021.
+With Arne Slot's promising start as Liverpool’s manager, the club’s future appears exceptionally bright, and this expansion contributes another layer of assurance to that future.

 Anfield stadium capacity after Anfield Road expansion